luciduci2/stability_predict_masters_23/README.md

 # Predicting Protein Stability with Machine Learning
 **A Master's Project in Biophysical Chemistry.** You can find the thesis [here](http://lup.lub.lu.se/student-papers/record/9139458).
-This is still under construction.
-Last updated October 5th 2023

 In this repo you can find:
   - Environment yml-file.